Bastardkb/bastardkb.github.io/help/faq.md

 {: .question }
 Which keycaps should I use?

 Keycaps, just like switches, are a very personal choice.
-After gathering feedback from the community, a few profiles came out:
+After gathering feedback from the community, a few profiles came out.
-- MT3
-- DES

 **MT3 profile**: those are sculpted keycaps, and there exist a large range of kits.
 This means you will probably find something that suits your aesthetic.
 We recommend getting an "ortho" kit, as it will contain everything necessary for a Bastard Keyboard.

+You can get those from Drop, or any other website that offers them.

 **DES profile**: those are keycaps designed by [Pseudoku at Asymplex](https://www.asymplex.xyz/), and are generally regarded as the most comfortable keycaps available.
 You can either get them from their website and support their open-source work, or generate the keycaps from [the github repository](https://github.com/pseudoku/PseudoMakeMeKeyCapProfiles) to order them resin printed.
 There is a set of thumb keys made specifically for the Skeletyl / Charybdis Nano.

+**Other profiles:** there are a range of other profiles that are compatible with the keyboards, like: KAT, DSA, XDA, SA.

 ---